 The exact details of which coadds to build, and which ones to keep, can change during Construction without affecting the processing system design as the most expensive operations (raw image input and warping) are constant in the number of coadds produced.
-The data management system design is sensitive to the total number and size of coadds to be kept - these are the relevant constraining variables.
+The data management system design is sensitive to the total number and size of coadds to be kept these are the relevant constraining variables.

-We reiterate that not all coadds will be kept and served to the public97, though sufficient metadata will be provided to users to recreate them on their own.
+We reiterate that not all coadds will be kept and served to the public, though sufficient metadata will be provided to users to recreate them on their own.
 Some coadds may be entirely "virtual": for example, the PSF-matched coadds could be implemented as ad-hoc convolutions of postage stamps when the colors are measured.

 We will retain smaller sections of all generated coadds, to support quality assessment and targeted science.
-Retained sections may be positioned to cover areas of the sky of special interest such as overlaps with other surveys, nearby galaxies, large clusters, etc.
+Retained sections may be positioned to cover areas of the sky of special DMS-REQ-0338